Kärcher Hard floor cleaner FC 7 Cordless

 Intelligent tank level monitoring

-- Visual and acoustic signal for empty fresh water tank and full dirty water tank.
+- Intuitive display for empty fresh water tank and full dirty water tank.

-- Overflow protection: automatic shutdown if dirty water tank is not emptied.
+- Overflow protection: Automatic shutdown if waste water tank is not emptied.

 Specifications